tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 - "You're now the incident lead because [Name] isn't available"
 - Systems you're responsible for checking
-- Decisions you can make vs. must escalate
+- Decisions to make vs. decisions to escalate
 - Who to hand off to when the primary returns

 Example deputy security lead guide: